-Applying regenerative cells from your pet’s own healthy tissue directly to the site of an injury helps the body heal itself by secreting growth factors, reducing inflammation, modulating the immune system and regenerating injured tissue in a potent but natural way.
-This holistic process can be used in addition to (or as an alternative to), chronic drug therapy or surgery, saving 1000’s of dollars over your pet’s life.
+Applying regenerative stem cells directly to the site of an injury helps the body heal itself by secreting growth factors, reducing inflammation, modulating the immune system and regenerating injured tissue in a potent but natural way.
+This holistic process is called stem cell therapy for pets and can be used in addition to (or as an alternative to), chronic drug therapy or surgery, saving 1000’s of dollars over your pet’s life.

 Stem Cells are polymorphic (having many shapes) and they are also poly-functional (having many possible functions).
 These functions vary based on what the tissue needs, therefore, stem cells can be directed to repair cartilage, bone, muscle, retina, tear glands, kidney tissue, pancreas, heart and many others if placed into damaged areas of these tissues.
 These cells act like the master carpenter taking direction from the damaged tissues and directing their own actions, as well as the actions of other cells, to support regrowth and repair.

 Stem cells live in all tissues of the body and lie dormant until there is damage and the need for repair.
 The chemical mediators wake these cells up and direct them into the area of damage.
 The chemical mediators in the damaged area direct the stem cells to do what needs to be done.
 This means that the chemical mediators affect the DNA of the stem cells, causing the cells to transform into another cell that more closely resembles the damaged cell.
 So, for example, if the cartilage is damaged as in arthritis, then the local tissue stem cells are directed to form more cartilage.
 This is tissue regeneration.

 In many cases, however, the regenerative process is overwhelmed or exhausted, or out of resources, and healing is incomplete.
 Adding Platelet Rich Plasma and/or stem cells can restart the healing process and rejuvenate the damaged tissue.